mazen160/xless/README.md

 ## :warning: Requirements
 * [vercel.com](https://vercel.com/) account: Vercel provides a **free plan** for serverless.
 If you use another provider for serverless, code changes should be minimal.
 * Slack Incoming Webhook URL.
+* IMGBB (free) Account and API key - for the screenshots.

 ## :rocket: Deployment